 A Knowledge Base is an important part of your support infrastructure where you must offer access to self-service articles, tutorials, video guides, and other supporting documentation.
 While putting one together will take some time, effort, and money, it will all be worth it.

 According to research, around 91% of consumers would rather use a Knowledge Base if it is available, and 70% of them prefer to use a company’s website to solve their problems instead of using email or phone support.
-Plus there’s also a chance that by 2020, no human interactions will be involved in the client-company relationship.

-Furthermore, a knowledge base will take some pressure of your support team.
+Furthermore, a knowledge base will take some pressure off your support team.
 For instance, a customer can be automatically redirected to a relevant knowledge base article or tutorial when they submit a request (or even before they do it), using automated bots.
 This might keep said customer happy by offering them a quick solution or answer, while allowing your support team to work on other, potentially more urgent support tickets.

 4. Build Relationships